9 Little Ways to Celebrate Earth Day Every Day

 Leave the car keys on the hook.

-Cars are responsible for nearly 30% of all greenhouse gas emissions, so before you peel out of the driveway, consider walking, biking, taking the bus or train, or finding someone to carpool with.
+Transportation methods (including cars) are responsible for nearly 30 percent of all greenhouse gas emissions in the U.S., so before you peel out of the driveway, consider walking, biking, taking the bus or train, or finding someone to carpool with to reduce your contribution to that number.

 Become a water watcher.

-If every American household replaced just one incandescent bulb with an energy efficient CFL or LED bulb, it would reduce greenhouse gas emissions by 9 billion pounds.
-Spend money now, save in the long run: Energy efficient bulbs need to be changed less frequently, and reduce waste and pollution.
-(And gentle reminder: Always turn off the lights when you leave a room!)
+Replacing a traditional incandescent light bulb with an energy efficient CFL or LED bulb can help reduce greenhouse gas emissions.
+Spend money now, save in the long run: Energy-efficient bulbs need to be changed less frequently, and they reduce waste and pollution.
+(Gentle reminder: Always turn off the lights when you leave a room.)

 Dress for the season.

-Rather than turn up the thermostat in winter, be more energy efficient by grabbing a sweatshirt.
-Likewise, come summer, wear shorts and a t-shirt indoors, and don’t overburden your AC.
+Instead of turning up the thermostat in winter, be more energy efficient by grabbing a sweatshirt.
+Likewise, come summer, wear shorts and a t-shirt indoors to avoid over-using your AC.

 Clean out your mailbox.

-We all get unwanted catalogs and mail, but all that paper adds up to 100 million trees destroyed per year by American households.
+We all get unwanted catalogs and mail, but all that paper adds up to a lot of trees destroyed per year.
 Do your part by canceling any unnecessary subscriptions, or install the PaperKarma app, which takes care of it all via smartphone.